Home | Blog Index | Blog Archives | Christianity & Faith Essays | Storm Chasing Essays

-I'm really on the fence about observing any of these events in the Plains.
+I'm really on the fence about storm chasing any of these events in the Plains.
 There is very high bust potential.
-For now, I think the upcoming setups will have to be evaluated either the day before or the day of as to whether an expedition will be merited.
-If the models were to be spot on, the only decent play I see is possibly Wednesday in Iowa - but that would technically be a Midwestern storm observation day!
+For now, I think the upcoming setups will have to be evaluated either the day before or the day of as to whether a chase will be merited.
+If the models were to be spot on, the only decent play I see is possibly Wednesday in Iowa - but that would technically be a Midwestern storm chase day!

 |Midwest Event Probabilities: The following table outlines the probabilities of a Lower Midwest chase (within 5 hours of St. Louis) happening within a particular time frame:

 |2012 Midwest Chases - Probabilities beginning May 20